Active and Passive Participation

 If anyone wishes to write back against this, it would be most welcome to me.
 For no method better opens the truth and confutes falsity than making a stand against contradictions; as according to Solomon, “iron sharpens iron, and a man sharpens the countenance of his friend” (Prov.
 27:17).1269-70: Liber de perfectione spiritualis vitae, c.26, n.5.

 About the Lyceum

 What is the Lyceum Institute?

-Not to be overly dramatic, but the Lyceum Institute is something new, bold, and challenging: it is a persistent online, digital, archival, communal educational institution dedicated to helping all of its members foster better habits of intellectual living—and most especially of living within the digital sphere which has become an integrated part of our lives.
+Not to be overly dramatic, but the Lyceum Institute is something new, bold, and challenging: it is a persistent online, digital, archival, communal educational institution grounded in the Western philosophical tradition (but open to truth from all sources) dedicated to helping all of its members foster better habits of intellectual living—and most especially of living within the digital sphere which has become an integrated part of our lives.

 “Doesn’t this just turn into a Facebook group or a Discord server, where everyone just echoes the thoughts of the others or gets kicked out?”
 Skepticism is understandable: most of our experience of social relationships online has been undermined by a technological structure which, rather than encouraging personal relations, inclines us instead toward popularity and ideological conformity.
 By deliberate and conscientious awareness of the medium in which we interact—as well as the private nature of our community—we avoid the pursuit of likes and reactions; we seek, instead, the challenges which come both from ourselves and from others to better ourselves and our understanding.